-Acting Information Technology Manager
+Information Technology Manager

 Kuo is from Kainantu in the Eastern Highlands Province and joined the staff of CLTC in July 2011.
 He graduated with a Bachelor's Degree in Computer Science at the Papua New Guinea University of Technology (Unitech) in 2010.
-He ensures that the IT requirements of staff and students are met, including hardware and software issues.
-He is the Assistant IT Manager.
+He took over as manager of the IT department in 2019.